 What Is PPC Campaign Management?

-As prospective buyers begin researching companies selling the product they’re looking for, they’re naturally attracted to those that have a high ranking in Google.
+As prospective buyers begin researching companies selling the product they’re looking for, they’re naturally attracted to those with a high Google ranking.
+With PPC ads, you can get to the top of the search results—even above organic search results.
 PPC also helps you position your company as an expert in your niche, increasing trust in your business and building your brand.

 PPC campaign management is about getting the most out of your PPC campaigns.
-This includes making sure that it’s set up correctly, optimizing it effectively, and adjusting when necessary.
+This includes making sure they’re set up correctly, optimizing them effectively, and adjusting your campaigns when necessary.

-To get the best results possible, you’ll need to continually check in and see what’s working and what isn’t.
-This will ensure that you’re not wasting your marketing budget on strategies that don’t give you the best ROI.
+To get the best results possible, you’ll need to continually check and see what’s working and what isn’t, run tests to identify new opportunities, and make changes as needed.
+This will ensure you’re not wasting your marketing budget on strategies that don’t give you the best ROI.

-Google AdWords allows you to create ads that will appear on the search engine.
-Once you’ve bid on your keywords, and each time a search is initiated, your ad may be shown to the person searching for those keywords.
+Google Ads allows you to create ads that will appear on their search engine, primarily at the top of search results.
+Once you’ve bid on your keywords, your ad may be shown to individuals searching for those keywords.

 Your Quality Score